mstefa/simple-api-template/Readme.md

 This template is designed to provide a consistent structure for TypeScript projects for my personal projects.

+## Documentation

+The `docs` directory contains important documentation for the project:

+* `docs/design/`: This section provides a summary of the choices made and assumptions taken during the development process and offers insights into the application's design rationale and model.
+* `docs/requests/request-example.rest`: Example REST API requests that can be executed using the VSCode REST Client extension.
+* `docs/requests/swagger.yaml`: The Swagger API specification file.

 ## Run project on local

 This project requires a MongoDB server.
 A Docker Compose file is provided to create a Docker container with these dependency.
 To start the service, run: